-(3) Safe Speed

-Aim Objective High-level action Partners

-Road speeds appropriate to the design and use of roads in Somerset Adherence to posted road speed and conditions by road users (a) Ensure that speed limits are consistent and reflective of the road environment and use, taking into account the physical limitations of road users (b) Ensure consistent 'self-explaining' road design (c) Protect vulnerable road users by separating them from fast moving traffic Conduct an urban and rural road speed limit review to prioritise routes requiring a change in speed limit and/or engineering solutions to support users to drive at the posted speed, ensuring consistency across the network Ensure that roads are designed or adapted to help guide and enable road users to adopt the posted speed through appropriate traffic management.
+Aim Objective High-level action Partners Road speeds appropriate to the design and use of roads in Somerset Adherence to posted road speed and conditions by road users (a) Ensure that speed limits are consistent and reflective of the road environment and use, taking into account the physical limitations of road users (b) Ensure consistent 'self-explaining' road design (c) Protect vulnerable road users by separating them from fast moving traffic Conduct urban and rural road speed limit reviews to prioritise routes requiring a change in speed limit and/or engineering solutions to support users to drive at the posted speed, ensuring consistency across the network Ensure that roads are designed or adapted to help guide and enable road users to adopt the posted speed through appropriate traffic management.
 Work with communities and Police to identify, assess and enforce areas where speed of motorised vehicles is a concern Increase road users understanding of the benefit of speed reduction, and promote an ethos of responsibility especially for more vulnerable road users through the use of behavioural change techniques in road safety education, training and Avon & Somerset Police, community and special interest groups, Road users Community speed watch, Parish Council and communities

-(d) Continue to communications increase the use of Continue to conduct Urban Safety Management 20mph limits and Reviews to identify areas where vulnerable road zones in areas where user collisions would likely be reduced by lower vulnerable road users traffic speeds will be mixing with motorised vehicles e.g. town centres, children's playgrounds and outside schools during pick-up times (e) Work with communities and police to identify, assess and enforce areas where speed of motorised vehicles is a concern (f) Increase road users understanding of the benefits of speed reduction for all road users
+(d) Continue to increase the use of 20mph limits and zones in areas where vulnerable road users will be mixing with motorised vehicles e.g. town centres, children's playgrounds and outside schools during pick-up times

+(e) Work with communities and police to identify, assess and enforce areas where speed of motorised vehicles is a concern

+(f) Increase road users understanding of the benefits of speed reduction for all road users communications